-The maximum possible undergraduate award is \$55,000 per year (\$27,500 per semester or about \$18,000 per quarter/trimester on a three quarter/trimester system), including grants and forgivable loans.
+The Cooke Scholarship provides students with the opportunity to graduate with as little debt as possible.
+The maximum possible undergraduate award, which is last dollar funding after all institutional aid, can provide as much as \$55,000 per year (\$27,500 per semester or about \$18,000 per quarter/trimester on a three quarter/trimester system), including grants and forgivable loans.
 Your award will depend on your particular Cost of Attendance (COA) at the school you attend and the financial aid you receive.